Burglary per Capita in St. Louis

 F | F | F | F |

 St. Louis is lower versus other cities of the same size for burglary.
-The table below compares crime in cities with comparable overall population in the city‘s boundaries.
+The table below compares burglary in cities with comparable overall population.

 Similar City | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Burglary Crime Grade |